bravocado/anila-compass-template/README.md

 # Anila Compass Template

-a starter pack for using Anila and Compass
+A Compass template for Anila

 ## Requirements
   * Ruby 1.9+